mitojala/test/docs/intro/citymodel.md

  ##### Model loading

 If you open the text file in a text editor, you will notice that only the geometries are available.
-No level, colour or texture is associated with them.
+No level, color or texture is associated with them.
 We will first associate some levels to different parts of our models when loading the vectors.
 To do so, we go to Tscan `settings/Building vectorization/levels`.

 ![buildingLevelSettings](imgBuild/screenshot18.png)